tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 via the CertificateRequest message.

-The client, when receiving the EncryptedExtension with the evidence_proposal, will proceed by invoking a local API (symbolised by `attest_key(...)`) to request the attestation.
+The client, when receiving the EncryptedExtension with the evidence_proposal, will proceed by invoking a local API to request the attestation.
 The returned evidence binds the identity key (TIK-C) with the workload and platform identity and security state, packaged into a CAB.
-The client then signs a transcript hash (`hs` in {{figure-iot-example}}) of the handshake context and the client's Certificate message  with the (attested) identity key, and sends the evidence together with the signature over to the server.
+The client then signs a transcript hash of the handshake context and the client's Certificate message  with the (attested) identity key, and sends the evidence together with the signature over to the server.

 The server forwards the attestation evidence to the verifier, obtains the attestation result and checks that it is acceptable according to its